marcomontalbano/figma-export-pdfs-action/README.md

 > ```

+## Live Example

+I created a `cron.yaml` workflow that runs scheduled.

+This workflow will export the page "cover" and the page "unit-test" from [this Figma file](https://www.figma.com/file/VQxKo2pnaksjE7Vql999Qv).

+You can check the latest run from [this page](https://github.com/marcomontalbano/figma-export-pdfs-action/actions/workflows/cron.yaml) and look at the logs.
+An artifact called `my-pdfs` is also available for logged user so that you can check what's the final result.

 ## Export PDFs directly from Figma

 What do you think about exporting Figma content as PDF to an FTP Server, just clicking a button from Figma?
 Would it be cool, isn't it?